-Videoconferencing is a practical and effective alternative in meeting educational or professional needs, saving time, money, and resources.
-Teaching, training, conferring, interviewing, and taking ITV field trips are just a few activities that work well with this technology.
+Videoconferencing is a practical and effective alternative to meeting face-to-face for both educational and professional needs...saving time, money, and resources.
+Teaching, training, & interviewing are just a few activities that work well with this technology.

-Videoconferencing allows live two-way video and audio interaction between two or more sites.
-The distant site could be another school, business, or organization in the local area, in upper or lower Michigan, or anywhere in the world.
-The conference could be point-to-point (one site connected to just one other site) or, using our Codian Bridge (MCU), it could be a multi-point conference of 10 sites.
+Videoconferencing allows live two-way video and audio interaction between two or more "remote" sites.
+Sites could be people at home, schools, businesses, or organizations in the local area, somewhere in Michigan, or anywhere in the world.
+The conference could be point-to-point (one site connected to just one other site) or it could be multiple connections from a variety of videoconferencing hardware, Macs & PCs.

 Video Bridge: We maintain a Codian SD, and a Cisco HD H.323 MCU (Multi-point Control Unit).
 Both units accommodate SD and HD endpoints while preserving video resolution, speed, and frame rate of each site.
 Both support H.329, the simultaneous viewing of video (people) and content (data/laptop).The continuous presence video allows for multiple viewing options with FAR-Site-Control by the end user.
 Dial In or Out with full tech support.